bbauska/JS-Animated-Slideshow-JavaScript/README.md

 }
 </pre>

-Now refresh list.html in a web browser.
-You will see no difference in functionality.
+<p>Now refresh list.html in a web browser.
+You will see no difference in
+functionality.
 Everything is behaving just as before.
 The difference is that now there is better separation of structural, presentational, and behavioral elements.
-If you view the same page with JavaScript disabled, the slideshow image simply doesn't appear.
+If you view the same page with JavaScript disabled, the slideshow image simply doesn't appear.</p>

-Functionally, the JavaScript slideshow is working very well.
-With JavaScript enabled, the slideshow adds some nice visual feedback, responding to the user's actions.
-With JavaScript disabled, the functionality degrades gracefully.
+<p>Functionally, the JavaScript slideshow is working very well.
+With
+JavaScript enabled, the slideshow adds some nice visual feedback, responding to the user's actions.
+With JavaScript disabled, the functionality degrades gracefully.</p>

-If you wanted to visually associate the list of links more closely with the slideshow, you could do that by editing layout.css.
+<p>If you wanted to visually associate the list of links more closely with
+the slideshow, you could do that by editing layout.css.
 You could float the two elements side by side.
-You could also place a border around the slideshow if you wanted it to stand out more.
+You could also place a border around the slideshow if you wanted it to stand out more.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 1.2